-This public forum kicks off a new project on borders and migration at the Centre for Global Studies (CFGS) at the University of Victoria funded by the European Commission through the Jean Monnet Programme and complementing the work of Borders in Globalization already underway there.
+This public forum kicked off a new project on borders and migration at the Centre for Global Studies (CFGS) at the University of Victoria funded by the European Commission through the Jean Monnet Programme and complemented the work of Borders in Globalization already underway there.
 UVic received five new Jean Monnet grants in 2016, four of them are at the CFGS.
-These new grants will explore important questions related to EU migration, integration, identity and border policies in an EU-Canada comparative perspective; the grants fund student research, field schools, and public outreach activities.
+These grants explored important questions related to EU migration, integration, identity and border policies in an EU-Canada comparative perspective; the grants funded student research, field schools, and public outreach activities.
 UVic continues to advance the integration of research and education through an interdisciplinary approach to European studies.
 Visit www.uvic.ca/europe to learn more about how European Studies at UVic is exploring complex issues in the EU, including BREXIT, CETA, and the migration crisis.

-This symposium will feature two panels, one with presentations on cross-border mobility, cooperation and securitization in the context of the migration crisis in Europe; the other focusing on borders, mobility and migration in the Canadian context and the Trump era.
+This symposium featured two panels, one with presentations on cross-border mobility, cooperation and securitization in the context of the migration crisis in Europe; the other focused on borders, mobility and migration in the Canadian context and the Trump era.

-This symposium is free and open to the public.
+The symposium concluded with a discussion, and was free and open to the public.

 Sponsored by the EU Centre of Excellence, Borders in Globalization, and the Centre for Global Studies.
-This event has been funded with support from the European Commission through the Jean Monnet action.
+This event was funded with support from the European Commission through the Jean Monnet action.